wso2/docs-is/en/docs/guides/identity-federation/configure-saml-2.0-web-sso.md

 			</tr>
 			<tr class="odd">
 				<td>SAML2 Web SSO User Id Location</td>
 				<td>Select whether the User ID is found in 'Name Identifier' or if it is found among claims.
-If the user ID is found amongthe claims, it can override the <strong>User ID Claim URI</strong> configuration in the <a href="../../learn/configuring-claims-for-an-identity-provider">identity provider claim mapping section</a> .</td>
+If the user ID is found among the claims, it can override the <strong>User ID Claim URI</strong> configuration in the <a href="../../../guides/dialects/configure-claims">identity provider claim mapping section</a> .</td>
 				<td>User ID found among claims</td>
 			</tr>
 			<tr class="even">